rust-lang/rust-forge/src/policies/llm-usage.md

 - Usages that do not use LLMs for creation and do not show LLM output to another human are likely allowed ✅
 - Usages that use LLMs for creation or show LLM output to another human are likely banned ❌

+### Conditions for modification or dissolution
-This policy is not set in stone.
-We can evolve it as we gain more experience working with LLMs.
+This policy is not set in stone, and we can evolve it as we gain more experience working with LLMs.

+Minor changes, such as typo fixes, only require a normal PR approval.
+Major changes, such as adding a new rule or cancelling an existing rule, require a simple majority of members of teams using rust-lang/rust (without concerns).

+This policy can be dissolved in a few ways:

+- An accepted FCP by teams using rust-lang/rust.
+- An objective concern raised about active harm the policy is having on the reputation of Rust, with evidence; as decided by a leadership council FCP.